gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

    Note: Buffering for protection operations can have practical limits.

-## Replay Detection
+## Replay Protection

-   DTLS/SCTP does not provide replay detection/protection.
+As SCTP with SCTP-AUTH provides replay protection for DATA chunks, DTLS/SCTP provides replay protection for user messages.

-   The replay detection of DTLS may result in the DTLS layer dropping messages.
-Since DTLS/SCTP provides a reliable service if requested by the application, replay detection cannot be used.
-Therefore, replay detection of DTLS MUST NOT be used.
+DTLS optionally supports record replay detection.
+Such replay detection could result in the DTLS layer dropping valid messages received outside of the DTLS replay window.
+As DTLS/SCTP provides replay protection even without DTLS replay protection, the replay detection of DTLS MUST NOT be used.

 ##  Path MTU Discovery